 60-day rollover.
 The rollover of all or a portion of the distribution to an individual retirement account or annuity (IRA) or another employer retirement plan willing to accept the rollover.
 This will result in no tax being due until you begin withdrawing funds from the IRA or other qualified employer plan.
 The rollover of the distribution, however, MUST be made within strict time frames (normally, within 60 days after you receive your distribution).
-Under certain circumstances, all or a portion of a distribution may not qualify for this rollover treatment.
+Under certain circumstances, all or a portion of a distribution (such as a hardship distribution) may not qualify for this rollover treatment.
 In addition, most distributions will be subject to mandatory federal income tax withholding at a rate of 20%.
 This will reduce the amount you actually receive.
 For this reason, if you wish to roll over all or a portion of your distribution amount, then the direct transfer option described below would be the better choice.

 Direct rollover.
 For most distributions, you may request that a direct transfer (sometimes referred to as a "direct rollover") of all or a portion of a distribution be made to either an individual retirement account or annuity (IRA) or another employer retirement plan willing to accept the transfer.
 A direct transfer will result in no tax being due until you withdraw funds from the IRA or other employer plan.
 Like the rollover, under certain circumstances all or a portion of the amount to be distributed may not qualify for this direct transfer.
 If you elect to actually receive the distribution rather than request a direct transfer, then in most cases 20% of the distribution amount will be withheld for federal income tax purposes.
-If you decide to directly transfer all or a portion of a distribution, you (and your spouse, if you are married) must first waive the annuity form of payment.
-(See the question entitled "How will my benefits be paid to me?" for a further explanation of this waiver requirement.)